London’s 12 Bar to reopen under new name alongside another new central London venue

 London’s 12 Bar Club is reopening under a new name, The Lower Third, alongside the launch of the Outernet’s new 2,000-capacity live events venue called HERE this summer.

-Its location in the nicknamed “Tin Pan Alley” of London was at the heart of much musical history.
-David Bowie famously hung out on Denmark Street in the ’60s, and The Kinks, The Rolling Stones, the Sex Pistols and Elton John all recorded or rehearsed early works at recording studios on the street.
-NME‘s early offices were also located there.
+Its location in the nicknamed “Tin Pan Alley” of London was at the heart of much British musical history.
+David Bowie famously hung out on Denmark Street in the ’60s, and The Kinks, The Rolling Stones, the Sex Pistols and Elton John all recorded or rehearsed their early works at recording studios on the street.
+NME‘s offices were formerly located there.

 Honouring the name of one of Bowie’s former bands, The Lower Third will take over the space formerly home to The 12 Bar Club.
-It will open on an unconfirmed date this summer as the Outernet also unveils its new HERE venue – part of the entertainment group’s redevelopment near Tottenham Court Road tube station in Soho – and opens in July.
+It will open on an unconfirmed date this summer.

+It comes as the Outernet also unveils its new HERE venue – part of the entertainment group’s redevelopment near Tottenham Court Road tube station in Soho – which is scheduled to open at some point in July.

 HERE is the first live events space to open in central London since the ’40s.
-The Outernet’s London redevelopment project (the company is also working on sites in LA and New York City) was originally slated for completion last autumn but has since seen delays.
+The Outernet’s London redevelopment project was originally slated for completion last autumn but has since seen delays.
+The Outernet is also working on sites in LA and New York City.

-With news of the renamed 12 Bar Club and sneek-peak images of the inside of HERE (see below), today (May 31) Outernet has also revealed its programming team ahead of the official opening this summer.
+With news of the renamed 12 Bar Club and sneek-peak images of the inside of HERE (see below), today (May 31) Outernet also reveals its programming team ahead of its opening.

 Last year it was reported that TSHA‘s song ‘Sister’ and an accompanying 360° music video were set to launch that autumn at Outernet’s immersive cultural centre, The Now Building.

-Outernet have said that both HERE and The Now Building will present “opportunities to combine both the physical and the digital on giant screens”.
+Outernet said previously that both HERE and The Now Building will present “opportunities to combine both the physical and the digital on giant screens”.

 “It will play host to a broad array of live music, dance, immersive theatre, awards shows, brand experiences and beyond.”